tpankratz1/Final-Project-Stroke-Prediction/README.md

     - Storyboard on a Google Slide(s):
       - Original draft has been created.
 See screenshot below and Google slide(s): https://docs.google.com/presentation/d/1E1D_wDwgtw-h_wREXM73hGIfPYEHObPIjhqgLeNW1OE/edit?usp=sharing
     - Description of the tool(s) that will be used to create the final dashboard
       - An interactive web site has been created and is hosted on pythonanywhere.com.
-It will include dashboards built in Tableau (that will be embedded on the site via iframes).
+It will include interactive dashboards built in Tableau (that will be embedded on the site via iframes).
     - Description of interactive element(s)
       - The web site will also include an interactive form, built with Flask.
 It will allow users to enter data for the chosen features/factors and use a machine learning model to predict stroke mortality rates based on that input data.
 See screenshot below.